-Down-ballot races are great for first-time candidates or folks who want to start working on campaigns.
+A Down-ballot campaign is a great starting place for first-time candidates or folks who want to start working on campaigns.
 Getting involved in your local or state government is an important and noble task.
 State and local governments combined spend more than the federal government and some county governments are bigger than state governments.
 There is a lot of opportunity for public service in down ballot offices.
 Although there can be many to choose from and it’s a great opportunity to get involved, you’ll want to keep some things in mind before jumping into your down ballot race.

 - Your campaign is not as sexy as you think.
-Down-ballot races aren’t premiere races.
+Down-ballot races aren’t always on everyones radar.
 Unfortunately, if you’re running for County Executive, Council, or Auditor, your race won’t get as much attention as a US Senate race for instance.
 In order to get voters’ attention, you’ll need to get creative in your down-ballot campaign.

 - Have a real vote goal.
 Vote goals matter, especially in smaller races.
 They are the backbone for organizing mail and door knocking universes to make sure you are reaching enough people.